How To Make A Duvet Cover

 This post contains affiliate links for your convenience.
 Read the full disclosure.

-This is for a twin sized duvet cover.
-You’ll need to adjust the amount of fabric you need according to the size duvet cover you’ll be making.
+This is for a twin duvet cover.
+You’ll need to adjust the amount of fabric you need and the size of the flat sheet according to the size duvet cover you’ll be making.

 - One queen flat sheet